 2 years longer than term of loan

-WHAT ARE MY RIGHTS IN RELATION TO MY PERSONAL DATA?
+WHAT ARE MY RIGHTS IN RELATION TO MY DATA?

 You will not be subject to decisions based solely on automated data processing without your prior consent.

-Given the location of our European offices, if you are an individual located in the EU you have the right to raise any concerns about how your personal data is being processed with:
+You have the right to raise any concerns about how your data is being processed with:

-We have elected the ICO as our Lead Supervisory Authority within the EU.
+We have elected the DPC as our Lead Supervisory Authority within the EU.

 WHERE CAN I GET FURTHER INFORMATION?